kierangoodacre/CV/README.md

 ### Business Acumen

-Before Makers I worked at a start up, which was trying to disrupt the recruitment industry.
+Before Makers I worked at a start up which was attempting to disrupt the recruitment industry.
 My role was based around user acquisition and new lead generation for the platform.
 The start up has now gone on to raise its first round VC money.
-The role involved looking after new clients and making sure the platform met their expectations.
+The role also involved looking after new clients and making sure the platform met their expectations.

 - Helped grow the user base to 10 k users
 - Grew the client base by 20%